FREE UK DELIVERY ON ORDERS OVER £39.99

 Getting your puppy home

-When you get your puppy either from a rescue centre or breeder, they should be at least six weeks old, and therefore already weaned onto eating puppy food from their mama’s milk.
+When you get your puppy either from a rescue centre or breeder, they should be at least 8 weeks old, and therefore already weaned onto eating puppy food from their mama’s milk.
 Ask the puppy provider what kind of food they’ve been eating - if you’re lucky, they may even give you a supply of this food to continue this diet at home until you buy your own.

 Deciding on a puppy diet